TCotton/obscured/README.md

 ## Requirements
 - Node.js >= 20.0.0
 - Testing on Node versions 20 and 22
+- Testing on browser: Chromium headless
+- Testing on Bun 1.3.3

 ## Why you should use obscured